Adventures in a Messy Life

 Fixing King Rehoboam’s problem: how to not take advice

-We brainstormed for a while, how to ignore advice and still remain friends, and here’s the results from the kids:
+We brainstormed for a while, about how to ignore advice and still remain friends, and here are the results from the kids:

 What advice would you add in?